Spenoki-Solutions-GmbH/slopify/README.md

   - Treat unexpected completions as user errors and try to learn from them.

  That being said, it is really possible to for example just throw a huge ticket into it and maybe the results are usable, but in order to get predictable results follow the mentioned instructions.
  It might also work well to write a detailed specification on a big ticket.
-But I would not recommend that because it leads to a huge PRs, which is generally not optimal.
+But I would not recommend that because it leads to huge PRs, which is generally not optimal.

 ## A case for more non-agentic workflows